Animals help in the summer to combat the heat.

 Amanda Sniekers-Bovend'Eerdt

 Amanda has a mission: more green gardens to protect biodiversity.
-She shares truly green garden tips that will make everyone, including all the itchy critters, happy.
+She shares truly green gardening tips that will make everyone, including all the little creatures, happy.

 related articles